 That’s not to say my head wasn’t fried at the end of each morning’s lessons, though.
 Four hours of learning a day was quite enough.
 Plus homework.
 Which I actually quite enjoyed doing – I could FEEL the progress.

 Yes, absolutely.
-For an investment of a few hundred dollars for one-on-one tuition, attending Spanish language school was definitely “vale la pena” (worth the effort).
+For an investment of a few hundred dollars for one-on-one tuition, attending Spanish language school in Nicaragua was definitely “vale la pena” (worth the effort).

 My newly improved language skills are now being unleashed on the good people of Nicaragua, as I travel around this beguiling country.